smstuebe/xamarin-fingerprint/src/Plugin.Fingerprint/readme.txt

 Xamarin and MvvmCross plugin for accessing the fingerprint sensor.
 ---------------------------------

-var result = await CrossFingerprint.Current.AuthenticateAsync("Prove you have fingers!");
+var dialogConfig = new AuthenticationRequestConfiguration("My App", "Prove you have fingers!") var result = await CrossFingerprint.Current.AuthenticateAsync(dialogConfig);
 if (result.Authenticated)
 {
     // do secret stuff :)